AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 - ✅ **Result:**
   - **You will notice that the specific field values and modifications** (customer, title, urgency, status, message) are **NOT displayed in the audit log.**
-  - **This reveals the vulnerability:** Without @PersonalData annotations, sensitive data modifications are not properly logged for audit and compliance purposes see screenshot:
+  - **This reveals the vulnerability:** Without @PersonalData annotations, sensitive data modifications are not properly logged for audit and compliance purposes.
+See screenshot:

     <p align="center">
     <img src="images/audit-log-application-no-personal-annotation.png" alt="" width="900"/>